-Other current assets include prepayments and inventories related to monies paid for lottery prizes and are recognised at amortised cost, less any allowance for expected credit losses.
+Other current assets include prepayments and inventories related to monies paid for lottery prizes and are recognised at amortised cost.

 (f) Investments and other financial assets

 Investments and other financial assets are initially measured at fair value.
 Transaction costs are included as part of the initial measurement, except for financial assets at fair value through profit or loss.
 Such assets are subsequently measured at either amortised cost or fair value depending on their classification.
 Classification is determined based on both the business model within which such assets are held and the contractual cash flow characteristics of the financial asset unless, an accounting mismatch is being avoided.